IndaPlus25/norin-janusson-project/README.md

 ## Feasabillity

-I predict the most challenging part will be simulating data, i will begin with implementing that so i can adjust if the timeframe needs changing.
-Trajectory inference may be difficult but there are many algoritms and aproaches for finding paths in networks so i expect it to be doable.
-I expect fingerprint construction to be more straightforward.
+We predict the most challenging part will be simulating data.
+Trajectory inference may be difficult but there are many algoritms and aproaches for finding paths in networks so we expect it to be doable.
+WE expect fingerprint construction to be more straightforward.

 ## Timeline